 Exercise 7 – Bridging the asynchronous method pattern with Rx

 Objective: In exercise 3, we learned how to bring classic .NET events to Rx by means of the FromEventPattern operator.
-Other asynchronous data sources exist in the .NET Framework, one of the most notable being the plethora of asynchronous method patterns.
-In this design pattern, two methods are provided.
+Other asynchronous data sources exist in the .NET Framework: The asynchronous programming model (APM) and the task-based asynchronous programming model (TAP).

+In the APM design pattern, two methods are provided.
 One method is used to start the computation and returns an IAsyncResult “handle” that’s fed into the second method to acquire the result of the computation.
 All of this is pretty cumbersome to use in a manual fashion and often leads to spaghetti code with the initial call in one place and the receive logic in another spot.

+The more modern approach is to use the TAP model (i.e., methods that end with Async and return Task/Task<TResult>).

-We’ll now explore how to expose such asynchronous data sources as observables.
+We’ll now explore how to expose such APM data sources as observables.